peermetrics/webrtc-stats/README.md

 WebRTCStats extends `EventEmitter` and uses the same event system to communicate with the rest of the app.

-#### Migrating from v4
-To see the changes that appeared in V5 see the [changelog](https://github.com/peermetrics/webrtc-stats/releases/tag/v5.0.0)

 ## Install

 ```sh